Audi A7 hybrid reliability & safety rating

 All Audi A7s have to be capable of a wide variety of motoring tasks – they may serve as a London to Leeds mile-muncher in the week and then take the kids to all kinds of activities at the weekend.
 With this in mind, a five-star safety rating may be viewed as a necessity if an A7 is to compete with rivals.
 Fortunately, Euro NCAP awarded the Audi its maximum mark when the car was evaluated in 2018.

 Audi A7 hybrid reliability & problems

-Audi’s latest A7 has yet to appear in the annual Driver Power car ownership survey, but as a manufacturer, Audi finished 21st out of 30 brands ranked in the most recent edition.
-While such a result is undeniably disappointing for a premium brand, especially compared to Lexus (first) and Jaguar (12th), Audi did rank higher than German rivals BMW (27th) and Mercedes (28th).
-For reference, the highest-placed Audi was the second-generation Q5 (launched in 2017) which ranked 46th out of the 75 individual cars that were rated.
+Audi’s latest A7 has yet to appear in the annual Driver Power car ownership survey, but as a manufacturer, Audi finished 23rd out of 30 brands ranked in the most recent edition.
+While such a result is undeniably disappointing for a premium brand, especially compared to Porsche (first) and Jaguar (seventh), Audi also ranked lower than German rivals Mercedes (13th) and BMW (21st).
+For reference, the highest-placed Audi was the Q3 SUV (available in plug-in hybrid form) which ranked 22nd out of the 75 individual cars that were rated.

 To delve a deeper into the A7’s safety rating, it scored highest for adult occupant protection with a rating of 93%.
 After which it was child occupant protection at 85%, then vulnerable road users at 81% and finally safety assist at 76%.

 Despite safety assist being the poorest scored area, entry-level A7 TFSI e Sport models come with a good roster of safety equipment as standard.
 This includes lane-departure warning, a collision-avoidance system (which Audi calls ‘Pre-Sense Front’), a rear-view camera and automatic lights and wipers.